 In consultation with advisors, integrated studies majors complete a senior paper or project.
 The length and breadth of the project/paper will vary according to the subject chosen.
-The project/paper also will be presented in a seminar format (INT 460).
-Prerequisites: senior status and integrated.
+The project/paper also will be presented in a seminar format (INT 461).
+Prerequisites: Senior level and Integrated Studies major.